People with type 2 diabetes

 down the medicine, and it wouldn't work.

-injections today is nearly painless, thanks to smaller needles.
-Insulin pumps
+today is nearly painless, thanks to smaller needles.
+Insulin pumps (which deliver

-(which deliver insulin through a small tube placed just under the skin) cut down on
+insulin through a small tube placed just under the skin) cut down on the number of

 Different kinds of insulin are used for different purposes.
 The types of insulin